rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/breeding_value_matrices.rst

     * - ``taxa_grp_len``
       - If taxa are sorted by group: get the length of each group

 Breeding value matrix trait properties
 --------------------------------------

+Breeding value matrices have several trait related properties of which the most important is the trait names.

 .. list-table:: Summary of ``BreedingValueMatrix`` trait properties
     :widths: 25 50